 Uranus, the Agent of Change, has since its discovery been related to the Higher Mind, especially in these modern traditions, connecting us, as do all outer planets, to the expanding heavens and our expanding consciousness.
 Since ancient times Ouranus in myth has been the god of the heavens.
 Many astrologers would call Uranus the ruler of astrology.
 In ancient times it was Mercury that ruled astrology, as the connector of above and below, the Greek Hermes, the scribe of the heavens.
 It is too tricky to trace astrological developments over time through the trickster, as his movements are fast and his cycles non-uniform.
 However, when we look at the shifts of Uranus, even just by sign, we can see quite a definitive archetype revealed in the use and types of astrology that surface in our world during these times.
 Uranus cycles through the zodiac with a neat seven years in each sign.
 While the longer cycles of Neptune and Pluto do not enable us to follow the nuisances of our rapidly changing dynamics, their cycles are still important to consider as they are also big and influential, cosmic beacons and reflectors of the great shifts of mass culture, trends and movements.

-A brief timeline of the past 50 years gives us a clearer idea.
-For this exercise I will use Uranus, as the key significator, keeping in mind the backdrops of Neptune and Pluto and major aspects, as we peer into the changing landscape.
+In 2007 I came across a PDF online written by the late Robert Blaschke, where he wrote on the shifts in astrological fads, growth and themes around Uranus and North Node conjunctions.
+Since, with a few computer changes etc, I can no longer find this PDF, nor find it online.
+But below I explore this theme with a brief timeline of the past 50 years.
+For this exercise I use Uranus, as the key significator, keeping in mind the backdrops of Neptune and Pluto and major aspects, as we peer into the changing landscape.

 • 1974 – 1981 – Uranus in Scorpio